roe-dl/weewx-sqlupload/README.md

 # SQL Uploader

+supplement to WeeWX skins to use the database on the web server for uninterrupted availability of the web pages

+## What problem this uploader addresses

-If you upload your skin using FTP there is a short period of time the server cannot deliver the page once every archive interval.
+If you upload your skin using FTP there is a short period of time the web server cannot deliver the page once every archive interval.
+This happens while it saves the uploaded page to its memory.
 To prevent this you could use `rsync`, but unfortunately this is not available with all web space providers.
 On the other hand, all of them provide databases.
-So, what about uploading the web pages to such a database?
+So, what about uploading the web pages using such a database?

 This extension tries to do so.
 Put it between the skin configuration and the FTP uploader configuration in `weewx.conf`.
-It then uploads the web pages to the database and replaces the original HTML files by PHP files that query the database for the text of the web page and delivers it to the user.
+It then uploads the web pages to the database and replaces the original HTML files by PHP files that query the database for the text of the web page and deliver it to the user.
 Links are adjustet automatically.

 So no changes to the original skin are required.

-The content of the PHP files does not change between consequent report creation cycles.
+The content of the PHP files does not change between consecutive report creation cycles.
 And the original WeeWX FTP uploader does not upload files that did not change.
 So there is always a valid web file on the server.